winitzki/scall/tutorial/programming_dhall.md

 To make this property explicit, we can uncurry the `append` method into the equivalent type `Pair m m → m`.
 Then we rewrite the record type `{ empty : m , append : Pair m m → m }` in the equivalent form `something → m`, where `something` is the union type `< Empty | Append : Pair m m >`.

-The methods for the `Semigroup` typeclass can be also rewritten in the form `something → m`, where `something` is simply `Pair m m`.
+The type signature of an evidence for the `Semigroup` typeclass can be also rewritten in the form `something → m`, where `something` is simply `Pair m m`.

 Many typeclasses have methods whose final result type is the typeclass member type itself.
 The evidence type for those typeclasses can be rewritten in the equivalent form `something → m`, where `something` is a type expression that depends on `m`.
 If we introduce a type constructor `P` and write more precisely `P m` instead of `something`, we arrive at the formulation of typeclass evidence as a value of type `P m → m`.

 This motivates the definition of an FM-typeclass.
+One needs to choose a functor  `P`, called the **structure functor** of the particular FM-typeclass.
 A type `t` belongs to the FM-typeclass if there exists an evidence value of type `P t → t`.
-Here we denote by `P` a certain chosen functor, called the **structure functor** of the FM-typeclass.
+The evidence value (of type `P t → t`) must satisfy the laws appropriate for the typeclass if any laws are required (some typeclasses have no laws).

 The letters "FM" is a shorthand for "functor-monad" and refer to the properties of FM-typeclasses that we will discuss shortly.

 In this book we will usually denote the structure functor by `P` rather than by, say, `F`, as `F` will be sometimes used to denote other functors.

-The evidence value (of type `P t → t`) must satisfy the laws appropriate for the typeclass if any laws are required (some typeclasses have no laws).

 We may write down the required type signature as:
 ```dhall